-- C. Submission of member referrals that support ease of access to services and remain consistent with identified member needs; - D. Care coordination activities designed to ensure sustained member access to care and reduce risk for future hospitalization; - E. Exchange of member information, clinical records, care plan goals, and care coordination activities to promote interdisciplinary service delivery; - F. Follow-up with member, provider, and hospital team members to ensure follow through with treatment activities and member success - 8. a.
-Is this an existing intervention in use within the hospital ("existing interventions" are those interventions the hospital has implemented or is implementing on the day it submits the Hospital Application)?YesNo - b.
+- b.
 If yes, please use the space below to explain how the following criteria for leveraging existing interventions is satisfied (the response may reference answers above): - The hospital must demonstrate that the use of the existing intervention is the best approach for meeting the needs of the community identified during the Community and Health Neighborhood Engagement process. - The hospital must demonstrate that the project will be enhanced to meet HTP goals.

-Response (Please respond as applicable; Please seek to limit the response to 1,000 words or less) The Rose Medical Center Case Management Department has a solid care coordination model.
-The case management team is comprised of social workers and nurse case managers.
-The case management team completes biopsychosocial assessments on inpatients to assess for discharge needs, resource needs, social support and coordination of services.
+Response (Please respond as applicable; Please seek to limit the response to 1,000 words or less) The North Suburban Medical Center Case Management Department has a strong care coordination model.
+The Case Management team is comprised of Social Workers and RN Case Managers.
+The Case Management team completes a screening and/or Discharge Planning Evaluation on all patients, regardless of payor, to assess for post acute care needs, resource needs, social support. primary care provider, housing, and coordination of services.
+This process will continue with an enhanced emphasis on high risk patients.